(For in-unit faculty members, refer to the BOT-UFF Agreement, Articles 18, 19, 20, 21, 22)

 The ISQ will be administered online during the final three (3) weeks of scheduled instruction before final exams in every fall and spring class and in every summer class except as provided in Article 17.2 (c)(3).
 However courses involving individual instruction such as independent studies, internships, practica and courses with enrollment of seven or less shall be excluded.
 Study abroad courses for which these assessments are not appropriate may be excluded by the instrucgor from this form of evaluation in which case an alternative assessment mechanism shall be utilized.

 Awarding promotion and tenure is the University's major means for recognizing and protecting professional excellence in the academic disciplines.
-Criteria, guidelines and other relevant information for promotion are found in Article 20 of the Agreement for tenured and tenure-earning faculty and Article 21 for library faculty.
+Criteria, guidelines and other relevant information for promotion are found in Article 20 of the Agreement for tenured and tenure-earning faculty, Article 21 for library faculty, and Article 22 for instructors and lecturers.
 Article 19 of the Agreement contains the criteria, guidelines and other relevant information for tenure.

 In the case of administrative faculty members who may be eligible for tenure consideration, the following teaching conditions shall be met: 33.3 semester credit hours of regularly scheduled classes if the faculty member’s rank is below professor or 20 hours of regularly scheduled classes if the faculty member’s rank is professor.

 Administrators who seek tenure and promotion must do so on the basis of their teaching, scholarship, and service contributions, rather than on the basis of their administrative duties.